COCPORN/succubus/README.md

 Succubus
 ========

-A .NET "service bus" implementation created on top of ZeroMQ.
+A light .NET "service bus" implementation created on top of ØMQ/ZeroMQ.

 About
 -----